AI Companion Security and Privacy

 Model Processing and Provider Storage Location

-• Zoom hosted models - meeting host’s content storage location & “live transcript” location
+• Zoom hosted models - meeting host’s “live transcript” location

 • OpenAI - US